 The good news is that although the causes of frozen shoulder are varied, treatment is straight forward and the disorder can be resolved.
 Often clinicians, including our experienced and caring staff, can provide the correct manipulation and physiotherapy to help you regain mobility and resolve the disorder.
-Contact our office so we can address your condition immediately.

 Causes of Frozen Shoulder